Vet Tech Colleges in Michigan

 Although application requirements vary for vet tech programs in MI, admissions committees generally call for official high school transcripts with proof of specific coursework (e.g., biology, chemistry, algebra, English); test scores (SAT or ACT, and TOEFL for non-native speakers of English); a background check; proof of immunizations and health insurance; and an application fee.
 At this stage, it also may be advisable to pursue volunteer or internship work at an animal healthcare facility as more competitive vet tech programs prefer candidates with some experience.

-As of October 2023, there are six campus-based vet tech programs in Michigan accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), the American Veterinary Medical Association’s (AVMA) main accrediting body for vet tech programs—three of which are offered through Baker College.
+As of August 2024, there are six campus-based vet tech programs in Michigan accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), the American Veterinary Medical Association’s (AVMA) main accrediting body for vet tech programs—four of which are offered through Baker College.

 These programs all have outstanding first-time pass rates on the Veterinary Technician National Exam (VTNE), which indicates the program’s quality.
 For more information on accreditation, please visit the section below.